-I don’t want to give away too much of these retreats teachings and respect their requests.
+I don’t want to give away too much of the teachings of the retreat and respect their requests.
 The first week consisted of a two-hour live broadcast.
 It was a nice feeling to know that others were watching along with me.
 I felt a sense of community.
-The retreat was very well attended with thousands of people from all over the world watching and participating.
-Adyashanti teachings are generally very easy to understand.
+The retreat was very well attended, with thousands of people from all over the world watching and participating.
+Adyashanti teachings are generally easy to understand.
 This retreat was a bit more challenging.
 He talked about more detailed aspects of the self and psyche.
-The live stream was smooth with no buffering issues.
+The live stream was smooth, with no buffering issues.
 I was able to watch it easily by logging into their website and watching it on my iPad.
-You can view each broadcast on a laptop, smartphone or tablet.
+You can view each broadcast on a laptop, smartphone, or tablet.

-There was also daily awareness exercises that you could practice throughout your day.
+There were also daily awareness exercises that you could practice throughout your day.
 It helped you stay more present and see how random and transient life can be.
 Each of these daily awareness practices was different every other week.
-They were a great way to remind you to look at your world in a different way, not through the screen of the mind, but through your ground of being, consciousness or awareness.
+They were a great way to remind you to look at your world differently, not through the screen of the mind, but your ground of being, consciousness, or awareness.

 Another nice feature was called impact reports.
 This area allowed you to post your experiences with the group and Adyashanti.
 All of the posts are anonymous.
 This was one of my favorite parts because I could see what others were experiencing during the retreat.
 I could relate to their posts.
 This retreat brought out a lot of feelings and emotions that I would usually try to avoid.
 Many of the meditations evoked some repressed feelings that came to the surface.
 It was nice to express what I was going through with people in the impact forum.
 Numerous people were dealing with the same issues.